With Marvin B. Naylor, November 2018

-I was born in Cheltenham in the south west of England (where I still live today) but grew up in rural north Essex.
+I was born in Cheltenham, Gloucestershire in the south west of England (where I still live today) but grew up in rural north Essex.
 My dad is an accomplished jazz musician who plays piano and brass, amongst other things.
 He founded Bazz Wilby's USAWOM Jazz Band which played on the Forces Broadcasting network in Malta and "various obscure dives" during the early 1950s.
 USAWOM stands for Unrehearsed, Spontaneous and Without Music – "and I assure you it sounded like it", he says.
 My mum supplied me with the singing-voice gene.
-My cousin Fiona Simmons is also a gifted singer and performs in the Aberdeen area with her duo Us Too.
+My cousin Fiona Simmons is also a gifted singer and performs in the Aberdeen area.

-I grew up with plenty of instruments to muck about with and took up piano and then guitar, eventually playing a tatty old Fender bass in a school punk-metal band.
+I grew up with plenty of instruments to muck about with, and learned to play piano from the earliest age before taking up guitar at 11, eventually playing a tatty old Fender bass in a school punk-metal band.
 People laugh when I say I used to be a heavy metal bassist, but it's true.
 And I didn't sing at all in those days!

 Me (on the right) with the band White Light in July 1985, rehearsing in the haunted barn behind the Swan pub in Braintree.
 I've still got that black Fender bass (probably still got the same strings an' all).